longhowlam/Tweetface/README.md

 ![alt text](tweetfaces.png)

-R code for the tweetface shiny app, the app can be viewed running on [my little shiny server](http://5.100.228.219:3838/sample-apps/TweetFace/).
+R code for the tweetface shiny app, The shiny app searches for tweets with images and runs the vision API of microsoft to get info on the images.
+The app can be viewed running on [my little shiny server](http://5.100.228.219:3838/sample-apps/TweetFace/).

 To get the it running you will need